 Courtesy of Whidbey Island Kayaking

-Deception Pass separates Fidalgo Island from the north end of Whidbey Island and is home to the iconic and historic Deception Pass Bridge and Deception Pass State Park (the most visited state park in Washington).
-Its kelp forests, craggy shoreline, and old-growth trees are home to otters, seals, porpoises, eagles, and hawks.
+On the north end of Whidbey Island, popular Deception Pass State Park is home to kelp forests, craggy shoreline, and old-growth forests.
 It’s also a great spot to view bioluminescence in Washington.
 Within the park, Anacortes Kayak Tours guides a bioluminescence paddle from Bowman Bay.
-The three-hour trip intentionally includes time to catch the sunset over the Olympic Mountains before the underwater light show begins at night.
-Alternatively, Whidbey Island Kayaking offers bioluminescence tours at a number of choice spots on the southern end of the island.
-They run these tours in the summer around the new moon when the skies are darkest for best viewing.
+The three-hour trip includes time to catch the sunset over the Olympic Mountains before the underwater light show begins at night.
+Alternatively, Whidbey Island Kayaking offers bioluminescence tours at a number of spots on the southern end of the island.
+Tours run during summer around the new moon when the skies are darkest for best viewing.

 Port Gamble

-Near the mouth of Hood Canal, Port Gamble Bay is a stand-out place to see bioluminescence in Washington.
-Ensconced snuggly by land, the waters are calm, and six Kitsap Peninsula rivers pour into the bay, making much of it an estuarine habitat rich in salmon, herring, and shellfish.
-In the town of Port Gamble, Olympic Outdoor Center runs bioluminescence kayak tours throughout the summer.
-Thanks to a 9:30 p.m. start time, you might catch a killer sunset over the Olympic Mountains.
+Near the mouth of Hood Canal, Port Gamble Bay is a standout place to see bioluminescence in Washington.
+Ensconced snuggly by land, the waters are calm and rich in salmon, herring, and shellfish.
+In the town of Port Gamble, Olympic Outdoor Center runs night kayak tours throughout the summer.
 If you want to spend a little more time in nature before the tour, check out Port Gamble Forest Heritage Park, which has 65 miles of hiking and mountain biking trails and is skipping distance from the Olympic Outdoor Center.

 About the Author